ovh/docs/pages/platform/databases/mirrormaker_01_capabilities/guide.de-de.md

 Right now, all nodes of a given cluster should be of the same type and distributed in the same region.

 ### Features
 #### Network
 Public as well as private networking (vRack) can be used for all the offers.

+Ingress and Egress traffic are included in the service plans and unmetered.

+##### Private network considerations
+Here are some considerations to take into account when using private network:

-When using private networking, some network ports get created in the private network of your choice.
-Thus, further operations on that network might suffer from some restrictions - e.g. you won't be able to delete the network if you didn't stop the Public Cloud Databases services first.
+- Network ports are created in the private network of your choice.
+Thus, further operations on that network might be restricted - e.g. you won’t be able to delete the network if you didn’t stop the Public Cloud Databases services first.

-For both public and private networks, Ingress and Egress traffic are included in the service plans and unmetered.
+- When connecting from outside subnet, Openstack IP gateway must be enable in the subnet use for the Database service.
+Customer is responsible for other custom network setup.

 #### Kafka replication and data retention